arkits/yt-livestream-archiver/README.md

 ### Setup the `notification-server`

-The notification-server is designed to be run on a VPS or any node that can be reachable by the [pubsubhubbub](https://github.com/pubsubhubbub/PubSubHubbub).
+The notification-server is designed to be run a node that can be reachable by [pubsubhubbub](https://github.com/pubsubhubbub/PubSubHubbub).
 This requires your node to be mapped to a real domain name.
 The rest of this document assumes you've figured out that part.

+Following are the steps to to setup the notification-server:

 - Install Node.js
-- Install pm2 - for managing the process
+- Install [pm2](https://www.npmjs.com/package/pm2) - used for managing the process
 ```bash
 npm install -g pm2
 ```